Profile

 4. 4

-Spoon the filling onto each disc, fold them into a half-moon shape, and seal the edges after moistening them.
+Spoon the filling onto each disc, fold over into a half-moon shape, and seal the edges by dampening them first.

 5. 5

-Deep-fry the panzerotti in plenty of extra virgin olive oil in a deep, heavy-bottomed pan.
+Deep-fry the panzerotti in plenty of extra virgin olive oil in a large, deep pan.

 6. 6